solidusio/solidus/CONTRIBUTING.md

 accept, pull requests within three business days (and, typically, one business day).
 We may suggest some changes or improvements or alternatives.

+Typically, Pull Requests can be merged when they have met the following criteria:

+- Open for at least 24 hours
+- Passing CI
+- 2 or more Core Team approvals

+Though in some cases the Core Team may choose not to merge a PR that meets these requirements.

 ### Pull Request guidelines

 * The specs must pass for each individual commit.